langmi/spring-batch-tutorials/hello-world-java/README.md

 From [Spring Batch][spring-batch]:

 > Spring Batch is a lightweight, comprehensive batch framework designed to enable the development of robust batch applications vital for the daily operations of enterprise systems.

+Doesn't that sound like the usual sales pitch?
+Ok lets try it with (my) own words:

+> Spring Batch is a framework, which does the grunt work for your Java Batches and provides lots of ready-to-use implementations to keep your own code minimal.

+### Basic Spring Batch Concepts

+The official reference covers the [Spring Batch concepts][spring-batch-domain-concepts] in every detail, for this tutorial we can start with a more simplified view:

+A Spring Batch program usually consists of a Job with one or more Steps.

+![Spring Batch Job][spring-batch-concept-job]

+A standard Step reads data, processes it and writes data.

+![Spring Batch Step][spring-batch-concept-step]

+## Get Ready!

 ## Setup a Spring Batch Job